vasu31dev/playwright-ts-template/docs/Utilities.md

 }
 ```

-In this example, we're using some optional parameters with utility functions:
+In this example, we're using some optional parameters with utility functions as described:

-1. `Locator options`: `hasText` is used as an optional parameter to locate the element that has the given text.
+1. `Locator options`: `hasText` and `exact` are used as an optional parameters to locate the element that has the exact given text.

 2. `Action Options(ClickOptions)`: `button` option is used to specify the mouse button for clicking (default is left-click, but can be set to right-click). `force` option allows bypassing actionability checks to force a click (by default, this is false, meaning actionability checks are enforced), and `clickCount` option specifies the number of times an element should be clicked (with a default of `1`).